 Searle’s account on human rationality as the great capacity is on the basis of human capacity for creating and acting desire-independent reason for action (DIRA).
 His idea is not in line with the classical model arguing that the agent just does something in accordance with desires he has.
 Searle argumentation is with the classical model (see Searle 2001, chapter 1).
 DIRA has nothing to do with one’s preference of his choice.
 But as Searle points out DIRA exists, whenever we open our mouth or speaking a language.
 Whenever we do an action, we express our intentional content; a want or desire.
 However, the motivation for doing an action is based on either primary or secondary reason formed by the desire.
 For this reason, Searle’s motivation is to examine such a case i.e. where a desire comes from.
 For the classical model, there are two possibilities of that question: doing something as a desire for its own sake and performing for other desires we have.

-In accordance with rational motivation, Williams argues there is no an external motivation and holds that the rational must be equivalence with an agent motivation set S (1981).
+In accordance with rational motivation, Williams argues there is no an external motivation and holds that the rational must be equivalence to an agent motivation set S (1981).
 This corroborates with Davidson’s idea on pro-attitude claiming that doing something for reason has to do with an agent pro attitude for doing the action (1968).
 However both notions seem not to give clear-cut distinction between direct dependent reason desire-independent reasons for action.
 Rather, they attempt to assimilate both kinds of reason.
 Either Williams or Davidson make assimilation between desires and DIRA.
 In other words, desires and person commitment and obligation become the set as the desires.
 There is, however, a matter of distinction between desires and DIRA.
 Searle’s argument on this case is based on the sources of reason for action i.e. the desire for promise is a result from desire-independent reason, while in the case of ‘ i want a chocolate, the desire is reason.

 According to Searle, there are six condition of adequacy for DIRA: